Virginia Cavaliers football: Bowl games

 Virginia holds a 3–0 record at, and holds the largest margin of victory in, the Charlotte bowl game now known as the Duke's Mayo Bowl, annually played at Bank of America Stadium.

 Virginia has been invited to the Gator, Peach, Citrus, Sugar, and Orange Bowls, among others.
-The Cavaliers' most recent bowl appearance was in the 2019 Orange Bowl against the Florida Gators.
-The program's all-time bowl record is 8–13 through the 2019 season.
-The team has appeared in four consecutive bowl games twice in its history, in 1994–1996 and 2002–2005.
+The Cavaliers' most recent bowl appearance was in the 2025 Gator Bowl against the Missouri Tigers.
+The program's all-time bowl record is 9–13 through the 2025 season.
+The team has appeared in four consecutive bowl games twice in its history, in 1993–1996 and 2002–2005.
 Virginia is the winningest team in Duke's Mayo Bowl history with a 3–0 record after its victories in 2002, 2003, and 2018.
 Virginia also holds the record for largest margin of victory in that bowl after its 28–0 shutout victory over South Carolina at Bank of America Stadium in 2018.